Still Gotta Mean Something: Plot

 Morgan (Lennie James) feels guilt for Henry's (Macsen Lintz) disappearance, as Henry had been seeking vengeance on Jared (Joshua Mikel), the Savior that killed his brother and Morgan's pupil Benjamin.
 He goes out to look for him, accompanied by Carol (Melissa McBride).
 They find a walker with Henry's weapon through it, and Morgan believes Henry must be dead and instead heads further down the road, while Carol goes in the direction the walker came from to find Henry.
 Morgan meets up with Rick, and while they avoid a walker horde heading towards the bar, they are captured by the escaped Saviors, led by Jared.
 When Rick and Morgan come to in the bar, they find the Saviors arguing loudly among themselves.
 Rick and Morgan warn them of the nearby horde, but it comes too late as walkers flood the bar.
 Rick and Morgan manage to escape their bonds.
 Rick helps to eliminate walkers, but then turns on the remaining Saviors.
 Morgan chases down Jared and purposely traps him in a room with walkers, leaving Jared to die.
 As they collect themselves, Rick asks Morgan what changed to make him vengeful since their first meeting; Morgan replies that he had his son back then.
 Meanwhile, Carol is able to find Henry fending off walkers.
 She helps rescue him and takes him back to the Hilltop for a happy reunion.
-Rick and Morgan return, and Morgan sullenly informs Henry he killed Jared.
+Rick and Morgan return, and Morgan informs Henry he killed Jared.
 Henry says he's sorry, but Morgan tells him to never say one's sorry, and walks off alone.
 Rick tearfully reads his letter from Carl.

 Elsewhere, Daryl and Rosita (Christian Serratos) discover the Saviors' ammunition factory, where Eugene (Josh McDermitt) is helping to keep their ammo supply going.
 Daryl and Rosita plot to kill the men running the factory to end the supply.
 Concurrently, Negan is on route back to the Sanctuary when he finds a familiar face and offers them a ride.
 Back at Sanctuary, the gate guards are surprised to see Negan alive, believing he had been killed based on what Simon had told them.
 They let Negan and his passenger in, but Negan tells them not to tell anyone else about his return.